Arne-Berner/RustWebServer/example/axum-test/README.md

 ```
 #### Statuscode
 Will we build a wrapper for the axum [Statuscode](https://docs.rs/http/0.2.9/http/status/index.html)?

-#### Middleware
-Will we use Tower for already build middleware or will we write our own middleware?

 ### Problems:
 Will we get deadlocks with the [tokio mutex?](https://docs.rs/tokio/latest/tokio/sync/struct.Mutex.html) and how could we use RwLock instead for read and writes?